 We never use our front door.
 No one does unless they are a new guest to the house…and then they only use it once.
 EVERYONE uses the side door to our kitchen.
 It was so dull and boring so I wanted to liven it up with some fresh potted plant décor.
 As I planted I realized I have developed some tips for successful container gardening over the years and I am sharing them with you today!

 Every magazine that hits the mailbox showcasing potted plants makes me want to get my gardening gloves on, but truthfully the pictures are very unrealistic.
 If you’ve ever tried your hand at container gardening you probably know this.
 Those gorgeous overflowing pots of eye candy are difficult and expensive to recreate, not to mention they can die rather quickly if your thumb is not the right shade of green.
+If you are a plant lady wannabe like me you can said it loud and proud with this adorable shirt from my Mercantile, grab one today!
 To attain the fresh flowery showcase we all desire, here are a few tips to achieve your goal on a budget and with a successful, realistic outcome!

 - We can’t all be gorgeous blooming flowers – The reality is flowers that push forth showy petals with dazzling colors are typically annuals.
 That means you have to replant new ones every year (annually).
 Most magazine articles you see show pots FULL of annuals.
 That’s great and all, except when you have to constantly replace everything in your pots and pay the bill that tags along with that time taking task.
 And friends, annuals only last a few months!!!
 My tip: embrace perennial greenery and use showy annuals for an accent.
 Think larger shrubs as a background for show stopping bloomers.
 Depending on the container size two to five plant variations grouped together look stunning, even if only one is flowering and the rest are interesting greenery!
 Change out the one little color section seasonally and the whole scenery will look fresh again, your pocketbook will thank you.